KEERTHANA-M-2005/Python-Coding-Questions-Part-1/README.md

-# 🐍 Python Coding Challenges – Solutions
+# 🐍 Python Coding Challenge – Solutions

 This repository contains my solutions to a series of **Python coding challenges** designed to strengthen logical thinking and problem-solving skills using only **loops, conditionals, and basic I/O, some user defined functions** — without advanced data structures or unnecessary built-in functions.